What Currency to bring to Uganda? What Currency to use in Uganda?

-If you are coming to Uganda on a Safari with us, it is priced in USD, and the reason for that is that most things in Tourism are paid for and priced in US Dollar.
+If you are coming to Uganda on a Safari with us.
+It is priced in USD, and the reason for that is that most things in Tourism are paid for and priced in US dollars.

 That includes Gorilla and Chimpanzee Permits, Park Fees, activities of the most kind such as White-Water Rafting, and more.
 You can use Uganda Shilling, but it is you who loses in the exchange rate given by various companies from Lodges to Uganda Wildlife Authority.

-Many lodges use the US Dollar as the price per night, some hotels in Kampala and of course when you enter the country for your visa – everyone will take the Ugandan Shilling, but you lose out on the exchange rate that you receive since the will give you below the official exchange rate.
+Many lodges use the US Dollar as the price per night, some hotels in Kampala, and, of course, when you enter the country for your visa – everyone will take the Ugandan Shilling.
+Still, you lose out on the exchange rate that you receive since they will give you below the official exchange rate.

-How much Money – US Dollars should I have with me?
+How much Money – US Dollars should I have with me on a Safari?
 For Money Safety, we suggest a minimal amount.
 Use your ATM card in case you need more local currency.
 That works out best for you, and your money is more secure in your account than having cash on hand.
 We do not recommend using Traveler Cheques – the reasons are the exchange rate is given, and the process of withdrawing money can be cumbersome.

-Uganda is a Cash-Based society, few use the Banking, though Mobile Money here has been a hit and the money on the phone acts as a bank for many here.
-This is one area where Africa has outdone the West when it comes to Mobile Money.
+Uganda is a Cash-Based society.
+Few use the Banking, though Mobile Money here has been a hit, and the money on the phone acts as a bank for many here.
+It is one area where Africa has outdone the West when it comes to Mobile Money.